Are you a new or returning student for FTCC’s Fall semester?

 Tier Two: solving equations and inequalities; graphing; exponents and polynomials; concepts in statistics

 Tier Three: rational expressions; radical expressions and quadratic equations; factoring; systems of equations and inequalities; and functions

 The RISE assess students’ English, reading, and math college readiness skills.
 It is not a pass or fail test but it is important to do your best.
 The results will determine the appropriate level of English and math courses to enroll in at FTCC.
 RISE scores are valid for ten years from test date.

 High School Graduates

-Students who has graduated from high school within ten years and have an unweighted GPA.
+Students who have graduated from high school and have an unweighted GPA.

-Students who has taken the ACCUPLACER, ASSET, COMPASS or North Carolina’s Diagnostic Assessment and Placement (NC DAP) within ten years.
+Students who have taken the ACCUPLACER, ASSET, COMPASS or North Carolina’s Diagnostic Assessment and Placement (NC DAP) within ten years.

-Students who has made the following minimum score on the ACT or SAT.
+Students who have made the following minimum score on the ACT or SAT.

 Prior to March 2014: